korikhin/Resume/README.md

 # Resume

-A minimalist and elegant `LaTeX` template for crafting professional resumes.
-This template is designed to be highly compatible with resume parsers, avoiding complex formatting and elements to ensure your resume is accessible and easily interpreted by **automated HR systems.**
+A minimalist `LaTeX` template for crafting professional resumes.
+This template is designed to be highly compatible with resume parsers, avoiding complex formatting and elements to ensure your resume is accessible and easily interpreted by _**automated HR systems.**_

 See the [example](examples/example.pdf "Example").